gofractally/psibase/doc/psidk/src/cpp-service/calling/README.md

 ## CMakeLists.txt

-[CMakeLists.txt](CMakeLists.txt) is almost the same as previous examples, but instead of building 1 contract, it builds 2.
+[CMakeLists.txt](CMakeLists.txt) is almost the same as previous examples, but instead of building 1 service, it builds 2.

 ## Building